leegee/node-myremote/README.md

 ## Dev

-Use the Vite dev server, make sure to append a query string with an encoded URI to the web socket server: the sort of thing output by [the Node app prototype](src/systray-server.mjs).
+Use the Vite dev server, make sure to append a query string with an encoded URI to the web socket server as by the app when started.

 ## Future Work